 So I know there's two sound bites.

-I I what I don't have is the lead and I don't know what happened.
+I don't know what happened.

-I can't remember who asked him, but here the soundbites are self-explanatory.
+I can't remember who asked him, but here, the sound bites are self-explanatory.

-Richard Sermon in trouble because he didn't fall in line with what Black Lives Matter means.
+Play the first one: Richard Sermon in trouble because he didn't fall in line with what Black Lives Matter means.

-They nation matter all the time.
+The nation matter all the time.

 You should never let somebody get killed.

-That's somebody's son, that's somebody's brother, that's somebody's friend.
+That's somebody's friend.

 And that's no, you don't talk about that.

-White on black crime, which is not nearly as prevalent as black on black crime.
+Black Lives Matter deals with only one thing, white on black crime, which is not nearly as prevalent as black on black crime.

 No, no, no, no.

-It's only black lives matter because that's all that's being killed, usually by white cops.
+It's only Black Lives Matter because that's all that's being killed, usually by white cops.

 So here comes Richard Sherman.